StanfordBDHG/ENGAGE-HF-Web-Frontend/README.md

 ## How To Use ENGAGE-HF Web Frontend

-The ENGAGE-HF Web Frontend repository contains a Next.js project providing automated GitHub Actions and setups for code linting, testing & test coverage reports, docker deployments, a docker compose setup, local packages for modular deployment.
+The ENGAGE-HF Web Frontend repository contains a Vite project providing automated GitHub Actions and setups for code linting, testing & test coverage reports, docker deployments, a docker compose setup.

 ## Getting Started